phetw/nginx-brotli-docker/README.md

 # nginx + brotli + docker

-Dockerizing a SPA web application with nginx and Google's brotli compression
+Dockerizing a SPA web application with nginx and Google's brotli compression with gzip fallback for brotli incompatible browsers.

 ## Build